NOTICE OF PRIVACY PRACTICES

 At Cardiovascular Institute of the South (CIS), we understand that medical information about you and your health in personal.
 CIS is committed to treating and using this protected health information about you responsibly.
 This Notice of Privacy Practices describes the personal health information we collect, and how and when we use or disclose that information.
 It describes CIS use and disclosure of your information in order to carry out treatment, payment or health care operations and for other purposes that are permitted or required by law.
 It also describes your rights as they relate to your protected health information.
-This Notice was originally effective April 14, 2003 and was last revised on July 15, 2013, and applies to all protected health information as defined by federal regulations of the Health Insurance Portability and Accountability Act (HIPAA).
+This Notice was originally effective April 14, 2003 and was reviewed/revised in July 2013 and June 2016, and applies to all protected health information as defined by federal regulations of the Health Insurance Portability and Accountability Act (HIPAA).

 Understanding Your Health Record/Information

 Each time you visit CIS, a record of your visit is made.
 Typically, this record contains your symptoms, examination and test results, diagnoses, treatment, and a plan for future care or treatment.
 This information, often referred to as your health or medical record, serves as:

 - A basis for planning your care and treatment

 - A means of communication among the many health professionals who contribute to your care

 - A legal document describing the care you received